Protecting Against Identity Theft

-If you use First Republic Banking Online, you can reduce the chance that paper statements might get into the wrong hands by signing up for Bill Pay and free Online Statements.
+- If you use First Republic Banking Online, you can reduce the chance that paper statements and other sensitive paper documents might get into the wrong hands by signing up for Bill Pay and free online statements.

-Shred documents containing personal or financial information before discarding.
-Many identity theft incidents happen as a result of mail and garbage theft.
+- Shred documents containing personal or financial information before discarding.
+Many identity theft incidents occur because of mail and garbage theft (e.g., dumpster diving).

-Carry only necessary information with you.
-Leave your Social Security card and unused credits cards at home in a safe and secure location.
+- Carry only necessary information with you.
+Leave sensitive documents like your Social Security card and unused credit cards at home in a safe and secure location.

 - Be sure to also review the credit reports for your children.

 - Never share your email password with anyone.
-If you have any suspicion that someone may have accessed your email account, change the password as soon as possible.
+If you have any suspicion that someone may have accessed your email account (e.g., you stopped receiving expected emails), change the password as soon as possible.

-- If you receive an email stating that your password, mailing address, email address or secret questions were changed on your account and you did not make those changes, contact your financial institution immediately and change the email account password.
+- If you receive an email stating that your password, mailing address, email address or security questions were changed on your account and you did not make those changes, contact your financial institution immediately, using a verified phone number, and change the email account password.

 First Republic Can Help